Regis McKenna: Regis McKenna, Inc.

 McKenna wrote in 1990, "Technology is transforming choice, and choice is transforming the marketplace.
 As a result, we are witnessing the emergence of a new marketing paradigm.”
 In a 2002 article, he declared that “branding (as currently practiced) is dead.”

 A 2012 article entitled “How Regis McKenna Defined Real-Time Marketing” explained that real-time marketing “is a way of thinking and philosophy that requires businesses to meet the demands of an always-on digital world” and that “includes the convergence of search, social, and real-time content production and distribution, with an expanded definition of publishing that makes social conversation and interaction as important as actual writing and digital media development.”
 McKenna, it was explained, “laid the groundwork for real-time marketing back in 1995” in a paper for the Harvard Business Review, and fleshed out the concept in the 1997 book Real Time.
-Among his influential observations: